FotiosMpouris/LoomTranscriptScraper/README.md

-# Loom Transcript Scraper
+# Loom Transcript Scraper/Custom Data Base Tool

-An automated tool to extract transcripts and titles from Loom videos and save them to Google Docs.
+An automated tool to extract transcripts and titles from Loom videos and save them to Google Docs for use with Notebook LM and other LLMs.

 ## Features